DeepuBhasin/Web-Developer-Notes/07 JavaScript/01-Core-Javascript/_Documentation_JS.md

 let age;
 test();
 console.log(age);   // 10 because age variable has global scope due to let variable

+// Example 3

+var firstName = "javascript";

+if (true) {
+    var firstName = "React";
+    console.log(firstName);     // React
+}

+// the re-declaration of firstName inside the if block overrides the outer declaration.
+This behavior is due to the fact that var has function scope or global scope, but not block scope. console.log(firstName);         // React
 ```
 **📚 Conceptual Example :** Creating global variables